appiepollo14/quarkus-realworld-api/README.md

 ### Start local server

-Make sure, docker is running as the Dev Services will start a PostgreSQL database
+Make sure, docker is running as Dev Services will start a PostgreSQL database

 ```shell
  ./mvnw quarkus:dev